 Section 5.4.
 Prohibited Conduct

 The following are descriptions of prohibited conduct as well as potential consequences for violation.
 No code can be expected to list each and every offense that may result in disciplinary action; however it is the purpose of this code to list certain offenses which, if committed by a student, will result in the imposition of a certain disciplinary action.
-Any conduct not included herein, any aggravated circumstance of any offense, or any action involving a combination of offenses may result in disciplinary consequences that extend beyond this policy as determined by the Principal, Executive Director, and/or the Board.
+Any conduct not included herein, any aggravated circumstance of any offense, or any action involving a combination of offenses may result in disciplinary consequences that extend beyond this policy as determined by the Head of SchoolHead of School and/or the Board.
 In addition to the consequences specified here, school officials will notify law enforcement and document violations in the student's discipline file pursuant to law and Board policy.

 Arson – Starting or attempting to start a fire or causing or attempting to cause an explosion.